-A figure that we included in our extended version [56] shows the distribution of the time of vulnerability.
+Figure 10 in the appendix shows the distribution of the time of vulnerability.
 The longest was over 14 years, and the mean was just under 5 years when only considering passwords that were active when the corresponding breach became public.